Cherry Hill Seminary and the University of South Carolina Institute of Anthropology & Archaeology will hold an important conference

 March 15-17, 2019 in Columbia, S.C.

 Join us at the most beautiful time of the year in Columbia, on the historic campus of the University of South Carolina.

 We will meet in Gambrell Hall, just off the Horseshoe, shown on this campus map.
-Columbia offers many hotels and restaurants which you may explore at this link.
+Columbia offers many hotels and restaurants which you may wish to explore.
+We recommend these hotels.
 On Friday many small campus food venues will be open adjacent to Gambrell Hall.
 We will have a longer Saturday break to allow you to go to a nearby restaurant for lunch.
 Watch for news about a reception on Thursday or Friday evening.
 Conference language is English.

 ♦ Ethnic vs. universal Paganism

 We welcome papers that explore issues listed above.
 Editable proposed draft with all citations, due by Monday, December 3, 2018, APA style, submitted using this form.
 Presentations will be recorded, copyrighted, and made available to participants for personal use following the conference.
 We plan to shop the compiled paper submissions to a mainstream academic publisher.
 Call For Papers and To Submit

 Note: Cherry Hill Seminary students will have the opportunity to earn credit for participation.
 Watch for details in spring semester information.